Information to get started

 The training contract is taken as transferred to the purchaser on the day agreed between the employer and the purchaser/new owner.

 However, if the purchaser or new owner does not agree to continue to train an apprentice or trainee under the training contract, they must provide signed notification of this decision to the AASN or the department, before the sale of business takes effect.
-The training contract wil be cancelled.
+The training contract will be cancelled.

-If one or more of the partners will continue the business as a sole trader or in a new partnership, the training contract is taken as transferred to them when the affairs of the dissolved partnership are wound up.
+If 1 or more of the partners will continue the business as a sole trader or in a new partnership, the training contract is taken as transferred to them when the affairs of the dissolved partnership are wound up.

-Within 14 days after the partnership is dissolved the employer must provide to their AASN or the department signed notice that the partnership has dissolved and advise whether or not one or more of the partners will continue the business as a sole trader or under a new partnership.
+Within 14 days after the partnership is dissolved the employer must provide to their AASN or the department signed notice that the partnership has dissolved and advise whether or not 1 or more of the partners will continue the business as a sole trader or under a new partnership.

 The ATF-041 Notification of change of ownership/statutory transfer form can be used to provide this advice.

 If the employer is in a business partnership which dissolves, and the business is not continued by any of the partners, the employer must advice their AASN provider or the department, by signed notice, within 14 days.
 The training contract will be cancelled.